Zero waste tips to adopt for a more responsible Christmas

 Photo credit: lespetitsgestes

-For those who like to be in the Christmas mood, you can use a natural decoration (with pine cones, branches of fir and natural paint second hand (to find in flea markets, in the cellars of his friends or on Vinted) or homemade.
+For those who like to get into the Christmas spirit, you can use natural decorations (pine cones, fir branches and natural paint), either second-hand (at flea markets, in friends' cellars or on Vinted) or homemade.

-Choose to make and share a slightly more minimalist meal with seasonal and local ingredients and no food waste, to limit the carbon footprint.
-Consider redistributing leftovers to your guests or freezing them.
+Choose to create and share a meal that's a little more minimalist, with seasonal and local ingredients and no food waste, to limit your carbon footprint.
+Remember to redistribute leftovers to your guests or freeze them.

-Choose to give intangible gifts (giving experiences is so much more valuable and creates memories), second-hand or handmade.
+Give preference to intangible gifts (giving experiences is so much more valuable and creates memories), second-hand or hand-made.

-Make a reusable gift wrap: with a custom fabric bag, furoshiki (a Japanese fabric folding technique) or simply newspaper.
+Make a reusable gift-wrap: with a customized fabric bag, furoshiki (a Japanese fabric-folding technique) or simply newspaper.

 Finally, choose an ethical or second-hand outfit to shine on the big day.